xaenic/ShopManagementSystem/README.md

+# Shop Management System
-#Shop Management System with Inventory Management System
+> A Shopping System with Inventory and Staff Management

 This is a C++ program that simulates a basic point-of-sale (POS) system for a single shop.
 It has two main modes: a customer mode and an admin mode.